Happy woman looking at phone

 Accordion toggle icon

 STI, sexually transmitted infection, and STD, sexually transmitted disease, are terms often used interchangeably.
-STI is a more socially acceptable and medically accurate term.
+STI is a more medically accurate term.

 Who should get screened?